 Have you ever wondered why tear grooves form and what sets them apart from dark circles?
-In this article, we’ll unravel the mysteries behind under-eye issues, exploring the difference between tear trough deformity and dark circles.
+In this article, we'll unravel the mysteries behind under-eye issues, exploring the difference between tear trough deformity and dark circle.
 Discover how under-eye fat repositioning surgery can significantly enhance the under-eye area, diminishing wrinkles and rejuvenating your appearance.

 Under eye fat repositioning surgery can improve not only sagging under the eyes but also dark circles.
 But do you know why tear grooves form and what makes them different from dark circles?
 We will tell you about the difference between the two and introduce how much better you can improve under-eye fat relocation, which improves wrinkles under the eyes, with a review of under-eye fat relocation.